Terradue/eowb-cckp/README.md

 * Access a country Exclusive Economic Zone (EEZ) spatial envelope
 * Access Exclusive Economic Zone (EEZ) spatial data using the country ISO code

-By putting those features together, extracting the European Space Agency (ESA) Climate Change Initiative data for a given country becomes straightforward.
+By putting these features together, extracting data from the European Space Agency (ESA) Climate Change Initiative for a given country becomes straightforward.

 ### Getting started